LucaPolese/Tree/README.md

 ## Message for @Everybody
 * Every pull request is well accepted.
-* If you want to send me some suggestions about better practices of c++ coding, or if you find some errors in the code/documentation open an issue and I'll try quicker as I can.
+* If you want to send me some suggestions about better practices of C++ coding, or if you find some errors in the code/documentation open an issue and I'll try quicker as I can.

 Thanks for the support